ccani007/tidyDisasters/README.md

 ```
 This is another example that shows the number of counties affected by fires
 since the 90s.
-We found the The 2000-2001 Western United States wildfires.
+We found the the 2000-2001 Western United States wildfires.

 ``` r
 library(tidyDisasters)